 Use the Python range function to print the same statement or same string multiple times.
 The first statement prints from 1 to 4 (four times).
 By default, it begins at 0 and prints five times.
 However, we used one as the first argument, so it prints four times.
 In the second one, we removed the remove the first argument.
 If you use (0, 2**3) as the argument, it will print the string eight times.

 Tutorial Gateway Tutorial Gateway Tutorial Gateway Tutorial Gateway

 In this example, we declared a string.
 Next, we used for loop to iterate each character in a string using this method.

-Within it, we used built-in len method to find the length of a string and used it as the end point of this function.
-It means, the loop begins at 0 and stops at len(company).
+Within it, we used the built-in len method to find the length of a string and used it as the end point of this function.
+It means the loop begins at 0 and stops at len(company).
 We used the index values to print the characters.

 company = 'Tutorial Gateway' for i in range(len(company)): print(company[i], end = ', ')

 T, u, t, o, r, i, a, l, , G, a, t, e, w, a, y,

 Let me use this Python range function to iterate the iterables like list and tuple.
 The first one is looping over a list of fruits and printing them.
 The next one iterates the tuple and prints the tuple items.

 Fruits = ['Apple', 'Kiwi', 'Grape', 'Banana'] for i in range(len(Fruits)): print(Fruits[i]) print('--------------') x = (10, 20, 30, 40, 50, 60, 70, 80, 90) for i in range(len(x)): print(x[i])